thelfer/mfem-mgis/docs/source/user_guide/simulation/simulation_class_overview.rst

 Conditions for post-processings to be executed
 ----------------------------------------------

-Every time a post-processing is called, it recieves a boolean stating if the post-processing time as been *explicitly requested by the user*.
+Every time a post-processing is called, it receives a boolean stating if the post-processing time has been *explicitly requested by the user*.

 Lightweight post-processings (:cxx:`Curves` for instance) may ignore this boolean by default.

-This boolean is mostly important for heavy post-processsings in terms of memory, disk usage or computations, such as the :cxx:`VTKExport` post-processing.
+This boolean is mostly important for heavy post-processings in terms of memory, disk usage or computations, such as the :cxx:`VTKExport` post-processing.

-By convention, every post-processing shall expose a parameter named boolean :param:`AllTimeSteps` which allows to select if the post-processing must be executed at the end of each time step or only at at times *explicitly requested by the user*.
+By convention, every post-processing shall expose a parameter named boolean :param:`AllTimeSteps` which allows selecting if the post-processing must be executed at the end of each time step or only at times *explicitly requested by the user*.

 The difference between lightweight and heavy post-processings is only the default value of this parameter (:cxx:`true` for lightweight